 •Create a model (diorama) about a composer, period instruments, etc.

 •Make a poster about a composer, musical styles, period instruments, etc.

-•Learn and make a video of a popular Classical dance (minuet, etc.)
+•Learn and make a video of a popular Baroque dance (minuet, etc.)

-•Burn a CD of student playing their Classical pieces
+•Burn a CD of student playing their Baroque pieces

 •Create a card game, board game, or trivia game about Baroque composers, pieces, instruments, etc.

 •Your idea! - anything creative.
 Projects do not have to be music related.
 In the past, students have incorporated projects related to architecture, art, fashion, and important historical events of that period.

 As a student, I personally was very motivated by the opportunity to earn awards and public recognition for my accomplishments, and I know that several of my students share this motivation in their own studies.
 I seek out fun and challenging opportunities for K-12 private lesson students to earn awards within the studio.

 students from the studio participate in a program